iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 To handle webhook requests in the background:
 1. Insert webhooks in a queue.
-2. Process the webkooks from the queue in background workers.
+2. Process the webhooks from the queue in background workers.

 >**Tip:** If your server is deployed on a platform as a service (PaaS) like Amazon Web Services, check whether webhooks can queued and processed in the background.